Installing Java on Windows

 Start installing Java on Windows by going to the Java Standard Edition (SE) Downloads page.
 At the Java downloads page select the Java Platform (JDK) download button which looks like this:

-The current release of the Java JDK platform will be show below the button in the format XuYY, for example 8u99 (for release 8 update 99).
-A list of supported platforms will be shown.
+The current release of the Java JDK platform will be shown below the button.
+On clicking the button, a list of supported platforms will be shown.

 How to Check if 32 or 64 Bit Windows